-Fire 101-Essentials of Fire Suppression (3)

-Provides students with a comprehensive initial introduction to suppression of structural fires.
+Fire 101-Essentials of Fire Suppression (3) PreReq: Eng 21 or placement in Eng 102 CoReq: Fire 151 and Fire 156 Provides students with a comprehensive initial introduction to suppression of structural fires.
 Introduces definitions, terminology, and a brief history of structural fire suppression.
 Provides students with a basic knowledge of fire behavior, how and what materials burn, extinguishment systems, and basic methods of suppression.
 (3 lec hrs.)

-Fire 107-Firefighting Strategies and Tactics (3)
+Fire 107-Firefighting Strategies and Tactics (3) Deleted.
+(See Fire 212)